-Monitor > Composite colour monitor - This will change the monitor into a NTSC composite colour monitor.
-There are a small number of 8 bit Apple II games that look better in NTSC composite than in RGB.
+There are a small number of 8 bit Apple II games that look better in composite (with NTSC artefacts) than in RGB.
 NTSC quirks mean that there will be all kinds of colour artefacts being displayed - such as yellows and pinks in High Res mode.
 Note that the Apple IIGS hardware is, unlike earlier machines, an RGB native system and it therefore generates a composite image in a different manner to earlier Apple II systems.
 This composite image quality is widely regarded as inferior to the 8 bit Apple II machines.
 Crossrunner, therefore does not attempt to emulate the Apple IIGS version of Composite but rather the Apple IIe version of Composite.
 This can be considered similar to putting a VidHD card into the Apple IIGS, which makes the IIGS output 8 bit graphics in a manner closer to the original 8 bit machines.